Electricity Class 10 MCQ

 Option b – Magnetic Resonance Imaging

-Which of the following instruments is used to measure magnetic field?
+Which instrument is used to measure magnetic fields?

 (a) Thermometer